 A new state board governing medical marijuana rules is eyeing a plan that could shut down all of Michigan's dispensaries — including dozens of medical marijuana dispensaries currently operating in Detroit.

-Members of the Medical Marihuana Licensing Board argue that the dispensaries are illegal under current state law, and want them forced closed by Sept.
+At least one member of the Medical Marihuana Licensing Board argues that the dispensaries are illegal under current state law, and he wants them forced closed by Sept.
 15.

 In 2013, the Michigan Supreme Court ruled dispensaries were illegal under Michigan's medical marijuana law, though some municipalities have passed their own ordinances allowing for the shops.